 - vanilla bean

 Pare squash.
-Remove seeds and cut pulp into small cubes or shred it.
+Remove seeds and cut the pulp into small cubes or shred it.

 Add sugar and water.
 Stir well, and allow to stand overnight.